Valdorff/rp-thoughts/rpl_staking/readme.md

   sense because these folks are a little hesitant; we're using greater rewards to convince them to join and/or make more minipools.
 - You can check out the plots below to get a feel for the impact in your case
-- For full detail, there's a simulator at https://www.desmos.com/calculator/f94bvquuxd
+- For full detail, there's a simulator at https://www.desmos.com/calculator/b5gdrnwowc
+  - Ignore the graph component - no way to hide it, but we won't be using it
+  - You enter the number of 8/16 ETH minipools (as m8 and m16 respectively)
-  - You enter the number of 8/16 ETH minipools, and the amount of staked RPL
+  - You enter the value of staked RPL in ETH as r (note that you can enter an expression like `300*.015` if you know your amount of RPL and the ratio instead)
   - You read off your share of the pie (in millionths) on line 10 for the current structure and line 12 for the proposed structure
+  - You read off the advantage of the proposal on line 14 (2 means you get double the rewards, 0.5 means you get half the rewards, etc.)
 - Note: since the calculations are based on the amount of borrowed ETH and staked RPL, there's no way to use splitting across multiple nodes to get more rewards